 2.02 The University will not tolerate any retaliation, through any means including through social or other electronic media, against anyone who discloses or reports an Incident of Sexual Violence, or who participates in a University process that is addressing allegations of Sexual Violence against a Member of the University Community.
 Retaliation or threat of retaliation may result in further disciplinary action under this or other University policies.

 3.00 Where the University has received a Disclosure, Report, or Official Complaint from a Survivor relating to another Student, Voluntary Accountability Processes may be explored.
 Participation in any Voluntary Accountability Process must be informed and voluntary.
 Prior to engaging in a process, all individuals involved will be informed of their need to consider the possible impact of their participation on other external processes (e.g. criminal or civil legal processes) and encourage participants to seek further advice as they may deem appropriate.
-Participants in a Voluntary Accountability Process may be accompanied by an advocate throughout the process.
+Participants in a Voluntary Accountability Process may be accompanied by a support person throughout the process.

 3.01 Voluntary Accountability Processes explore strategies to help participants recognize and account for harmful behaviour and may be an appropriate tool to address Gendered and Sexual Violence.
 Voluntary Accountability Processes could include a variety of accountability mechanisms agreed to by all participants.
 Some of the outcomes may include; facilitated discussion, safety planning and agreements, anti-violence/anti-oppression/consent education and training, a recognition of impact statement or letter.
 Where all participants agree, a settlement agreement of terms may be signed, which will include follow-up reviews to ensure that the accountability processes have been implemented effectively.